MENU

 PutObject

-The maximum size of all objects is limited to 10 TB.
-(Refer to UploadPart for multipart uploads.)
+• The size of all objects is limited to 10 TB.
+If you're using multipart, see UploadPart.

 PUT https://{endpoint}/{bucket-name}/{object-name} # path style